 I really don't like cheating; the university doesn't like it either.
 Please don't do it.
 There, I asked nicely.
 Don't make me act on this warning.
-I will; and it's not comfortable for anyone.
+I will and it's not comfortable for anyone.

-More advice: Believe in yourself; listen to Jhevon; work hard AND work smart.
+Some advice: Believe in yourself; listen to Jhevon; work hard AND work smart.
 Also remember that one of the definitions of insanity is to do the same thing over and over and expect different results.
 More on this in class.
 Be honest with yourself and seek help when you need it.
-The quizzes, homework and tests will let you know when you need help, NOT your personal feelings about how much you understand.
+The quizzes, homework and tests will let you know when you need help, not your personal feelings about how much you understand.
 Pay attention for more advice as the semester goes on.
-I have no incentive to fail you; I will give you advice that works.
-Ignore it at your peril.